 3) Use of social media marketing

-While traditional PR and marketing may seem to be the way to go when trying to get the word out there about a brand, fast fashion meant having faster PR and marketing for Zara.
-It has also meant a need for the shift towards digital PR, social media marketing, and having easily accessible visuals.
+While traditional PR and marketing may seem to be the best way to get the word out there about a brand, fast fashion requires faster PR and marketing.
+It has also created a need for the shift towards digital PR, social media marketing, and easily accessible visuals.

 Understanding how to implement a social media strategy is essential for companies to stay relevant in this digital world.
-For companies like Inditex, they have implemented many ways to conduct their market research.
+Companies like Inditex have implemented many ways to conduct their market research.
 However, others may not have the resources or capabilities to reach that point.
-It may be due to having a specific budget or not having the right team to put all the elements together.
-But, from what we have seen with Zara, they can make all their media outreach efforts for little to no money and have an excellent team to back them up.
+This may be due to having a specific budget or not having the right team to put all the elements together.
+However, from what we have seen with Zara, it’s possible to do media outreach for little to no money with an excellent team.

 4) Location and brand communication strategy

 This is because they know that store locations and displays are crucial elements of an effective marketing strategy because of the industry they are in.
-By doing extensive research and then choosing prominent locations to have their stores, Zara ensures that they will have a very high customer traffic.
-Because of the fast fashion industry’s nature, they know that window displays need to be continually changing and showcase pieces in the collections to communicate with audiences.
+By doing extensive research and then choosing prominent locations to have their stores, Zara ensures that they will have high customer traffic.
+Thanks to the nature of the fast fashion industry, Zara knows that window displays need to be continually changing.
+Moreover, these displays should showcase pieces in the collections to communicate with audiences.

-They also understand the importance of the shift towards digital PR and marketing.
+The team at Zara also understands the importance of the shift towards digital PR and marketing.
 While they may not spend much money on their communication efforts, they emerged into the e-commerce trend by launching their online boutique in September 2010.
-Since then, its online store has become available in 66 countries and contributes to 14% of Zara’s total global sales, which may not seem like a high percentage.
-Still, the company continues to build up a successful online presence and high-quality customer experience.
+Since then, its online store has become available in 66 countries and contributes to 14% of Zara’s total global sales.
+While this may not seem like a high percentage, the company continues to build a successful online presence and an excellent customer experience.

 5) Crisis management